 Make backing up data part of your everyday business operations.

-There are many types of cyberattack, below gives you some simple checks to reduce the likelihood of an attack.
+There are many types of cyberattacks, below are some simple checks to reduce the likelihood of an attack.

-Agile and remote working is a way of life these days, this means we are more dependant on mobiles and tablets.
-Security on these devices are often overlooked, below provides a few tips to keep these devices secure.
+Agile and remote working is a way of life these days, which means we are more dependent on mobiles and tablets.
+Security on these devices is often overlooked, below are a few tips to keep these devices secure.

-Passwords, most talked and least loved part of everyday life you live in.
-These are free, easy and effective ways of preventing anyone accessing your device, if they are implemented correctly!
+Passwords, are the most talked about and least loved part of everyday life you live in.
+These are free, easy and effective ways of preventing anyone from accessing your device if they are implemented correctly!

 • Avoid using predictable passwords; they should be easy to remember but difficult to guess.

-• Use two factor authentication (2FA) for ‘important’ accounts, this an extra “proof” of identity before you can access information.
-This is small effort but adds a lot of security.
+• Use two-factor authentication (2FA) for ‘important’ accounts, this is an extra “proof” of identity before you can access information.
+This is a small effort but adds a lot of security.

 • Keep passwords separate, use different passwords for work and personal.